 This is an island known for its meat and cheese in particular, and with fresh produce selected from the hotel’s family-run farm on the island, I indulged in crisp and tasty Greek salads and prime meats, including goat, which is tender and has a distinct gamey taste.
 Despite it being my first time trying it, I soon began to like it.

 For many years I spent time visiting the more established and well known of the Greek islands, knowing little about what was so close to Athens – Skyros is only a 20-minute flight from the capital.
-While traditional Greek events and customs such the ‘Apokries’ Carnival are the perfect excuse to visit, it’s wise to remember that in a country marked by ancient civilisation and age-old heritage, even the smaller and lesser-known lands are filled with so much of it too.
+While traditional Greek events and customs such the ‘Apokries’ Carnival are the perfect excuses to visit, it’s wise to remember that in a country marked by an ancient civilisation and age-old heritage, even the smaller and lesser-known lands are filled with so much of it too.

 - The Carnival season in Greece occurs before the start of Lent, and typically takes place in February

 - Flights to Skyros from Athens are approximately €30 each way with Aegean Airlines

 - Greek Mother is a local volunteer guide called Maria who lives on the island and regularly leads group trips.
 The Hotel Nefeli can help put you in touch should you be planning to tour the island in a short time

 - For further information on travel throughout Greece, visit the portal DiscoverGreece.com, who hosted me during my time in Skyros.
 A comprehensive resource, you can use its iGreece facility to plan your travels in and around the country